-Winter Hair Products and Tips
+Winter Hair Products and Tips by Hair Type

 Moisturizing is an essential part of winter hair care.
 We've taken tips from CurlyNikki's winter regimen to help you craft you winter product list.
 Her advice?
 Moisturize and protect!
 Here are some winter hair tips and products for keeping your hair moisturized and conditioned throughout the long, cold months.

-2. Deep Condition Once a Week
+All Types: Deep Condition Once a Week

+To battle the dryness, stick to a strict deep-conditioning regimen.
+Deep condition once a week at the very least (twice if you tend to be very dry) with a conditioner that provides moisture only.
 Avoid drying shampoos that contain too much protein and not enough natural oils during the winter.
 When you use products that contain protein, your hair needs extra moisture so it won’t become dry and brittle.
 Since you’ll be deep conditioning more, be sure to pick a deep conditioner that is not protein rich, since too much protein can cause more frizz.